 - 4 teaspoons salt

-- ¼ cup flour for dusting the loaves
+- ¼ cup all purpose flour for dusting the loaves

 - Cornmeal for the pans

-- 2 small cookie sheets or a large at least 11×17-inch jelly roll pan
+- Baking sheet or large jelly roll pan

 Instructions

-- To make the dough, in a small bowl or 2 cup measuring cup place water and sprinkle yeast on surface, allowing it to stand for three minutes before whisking.
-After dissolved, whisk in the olive oil.
+- To make the dough, in a small bowl, or 2-cup measuring cup, add the water and sprinkle the yeast on the surface, allowing it to stand for three minutes before whisking.
+Once dissolved, whisk in the olive oil.2 cups warm tap water, 2 1/2 teaspoons active dry yeast, 1/4 cup olive oil

-- To mix dough in a full-sized food processor, place 2 3/4 cup all-purpose flour and 2 1/2 cups whole wheat flour, garlic, rosemary, and salt in bowl of the food processor fitted with a dough blade.
+- To mix the dough, place 2 3/4 cup all-purpose flour (358g), whole wheat flour, garlic, rosemary, and salt in the bowl of a full sized food processor fitted with a dough blade.333 grams whole wheat flour, 6 cloves garlic, 1/3 cup fresh rosemary, 4 teaspoons salt

-- Add water, oil, and yeast mixture and process to form a smooth, elastic and slightly sticky dough, about 45 seconds.
-Incorporate the remaining 1/4 cup all-purpose flour a tablespoon at time if the dough is too soft.
+- Add water, oil, and yeast mixture and process to form a smooth, elastic, and slightly sticky dough, about 45 seconds.
+Incorporate the remaining 1/4 cup all-purpose flour (32g), a tablespoon at a time, if the dough is too soft.

-- Place dough in an oiled bowl and turn dough over so top is oiled.
+- Place dough in an oiled bowl, turning the dough over so the top is also oiled.
 Cover bowl with plastic wrap and allow dough to rise at room temperature until doubled.

 - To shape loaves, scrape risen dough onto a lightly floured surface and press it to deflate it.
-Divide dough in half and shape one piece at a time.
+Divide the dough in half and shape one piece at a time.
 Press dough into a square, then roll it up tightly.
-Rotate cylinder of dough 90 degrees and roll up again from short end.
-Arrange dough seam side down, cover with plastic or a towel and let it rest of 5 minutes.
-Repeat with remaining piece of dough.
+Rotate cylinder of dough 90 degrees and roll it up again from the short end.
+Arrange the dough seam side down, cover with plastic or a towel, and let it rest for 5 minutes.
+Repeat with the remaining piece of dough.

 - Dust pan with cornmeal.
-Roll each piece of dough under palms of your hands to elongate it.
-Work from middle of loaf outward, pointing the ends slightly.
+Roll each piece of dough under the palms of your hands to elongate it.
+Work from the middle of the loaf outward, pointing the ends slightly.
 Place loaves seam side down on cookie sheets and dust each loaf heavily with flour, using about 1/4 cup in all.
-Cover with plastic or a towel and allow to rise until doubled.
+Cover with plastic wrap or a towel and allow to rise until doubled.

 - About 30 minutes before you intend to bake the loaves, preheat oven to 500 degrees F and set racks at the middle and lowest levels.
 Set a pan on the lowest rack to absorb some of the excess bottom heat and keep the bottom of the loaves from burning.